-The moment when a woman comes to know that she is pregnant, she cannot wait to hold her tiny baby in her arms.
-You eagerly wait for your baby to arrive and bear with all the complications that you come across during pregnancy.
-If you are 40 weeks pregnant, you must be all set to welcome your baby into this world.
+The moment when a woman comes to know that she is pregnant, she eagerly waits for her baby’s arrival and is ready to bear all the pregnancy complications too.
+If you are 40 weeks pregnant, you must be all set to welcome your little one into this world.
 The big day isn’t very far, and you are most likely preparing to hold your little one in your arms very soon.
-But, what if you do not show signs of labour at 40 weeks, there are no signs of labour then no doubt you will worry.
-But should you actually worry?
-Find out more on pregnancy at week 40 and what to do if there are no signs of labour.
+But, what if you do not show signs of labour at 40 weeks?
+Is it normal?
+Let’s find out more on pregnancy at week 40 and what to do if there are no signs of labour.